ctava-msft/ai-workshop/01_setup.md

 > if any of the tools suggest an upgrade please do so.
 This can be acomplished with the ```winget upgrade``` conmand

-### Check Azure OpenAI Model Availability:
+### Check Azure Model Availability:
-You will need 40k TPM of gpt-35-turbo, gpt-4o and text-embedding-ada-002 models.
+You will need 40k TPM of gpt-4o model.
 If the region you want to use does not have availability, you can choose another region.

 1. Run the following command in powershell or bash to check how many TPMs do you have available for those models in the desired region/sub.